RTEMS/rtems-docs/c_user/io_manager.rst

 Each application utilizing the RTEMS I/O manager must specify the address of a Device Driver Table in its Configuration Table.
-This table contains each device driver’s entry points that is to be initialised by RTEMS during initialization.
+This table contains each device driver's entry points that is to be initialised by RTEMS during initialization.
 Each device driver may contain the following entry points: